gitibeyonde/openevse-ocpp/README.md

 Clone this repo, preferably in root folder.
 Instructions will assume that the git repo resides in '/root/'.

 git clone https://<your-github-userid>@github.com/gitibeyonde/openevse-ocpp.git evdevice

+IF the above repo is private then you need to provide login and password for github to clone it.

 chown -R www-data:www-data /root/evdevice
 chmod -R 775 /root/evdevice